Our worries about community– its delicacy, its delectablility…– run parallel.

 Bataille would assert that the “originary distinction” between self and other derives from the world of utility, the world of objects, which itself derives from a need for stability.
 Just as a useful object has to be consciously withdrawn from its status of “drowning” in the material flux of substance-nothingness, so too did we human beings (an anachronism in this case: we didn’t know, and still don’t know, what this means) have to consciously withdraw ourselves from the animal status of being like “water in water.”
 We’re defined (define ourselves) as distinct from the rest of the cosmos because of this mental operation of isolation: we chose it.
 The fact that we think organizationally-rationally, about the future and past, about survival, comes from this separation and isolation of “myself” as a social being, whereby I become equivalent to an object in the world of use (which, so far as society is concerned, is all I’m worth; and most of the time, it convinces me that that’s the whole truth of my being). “…the anxiousness to remain personally alive that establishes the person’s individuality is linked to the integration of existence into the world of things.”
 (Theory of Religion, p.
 51)

 There’s a million ways to misinterpret Bataille, and there’s also a few thoughtful ways to “correct” him (Nancy), but ultimately his thinking of community remains relevant (though largely ignored) because it begins from this yearning to identify and communicate with a totality of existence that could never be identified, and especially could never be identified as simply “human,” even if, rationally speaking, this yearning must pass through that sign.
-The difficulty is that it leads to an extreme disorderliness in thought and to a darkness beyond any possible restitution by the light of knowledge.
-Bataille’s thinking leads only to an intimate dark, the night of non-knowledge, the truth of death (where one is led to assert, “it is the wind who wrote my book”).
-The big question is if this regained return to intimacy with all of being has to imply a total dissolution of one’s “personal” being, a stripping away of every sense of self in the chaos of substance-darkness-nothingness.
+This is where humanity reaches its limits, touches upon its limits in the divine: nothing in the official world, the official language or the official concepts can reckon with this real intimacy that one experiences with the totality of being, this oneness one feels with, in, and within the One.
+What’s more, by the very fact of operating at this limit where convention breaks down, where subordination to language itself must be refused, one is led to an extreme disorderliness in thought, and to a darkness beyond any possible restitution by the light of knowledge.
+In other words, this is an experience of the One that is unavailable to the mind, that cannot be controled by the mind’s resources.
+Pairing this humble acknowledgment with the ‘scientific’ ideal, the imperative becomes one of a rigorous non-knowledge.
+Bataille’s thinking leads to what we might call an intimate dark, the night of non-knowledge, where one is led to assert, “it is the wind who wrote my book,” for here all separation from the continuity of being as a separate self has been destroyed.
+The big question is if this regained return to intimacy with the totality of being must imply a total dissolution of one’s “personal” being, a stripping away of every sense of self in the chaos of substance-darkness-nothingness.

 We will have to ponder the sense in which objects are “dissolved and destroyed in the intimate moment,” keeping in mind that this destruction occurs in the field of consciousness and that, while this destruction implies and necessitates repercussions in the real order, war is not the inevitable outcome of man’s desire to return to animal intimacy.
-At stake here is the joining of consciousness and violence– not physical violence per se, but the violence to destroy the orders of alienation from inside out, which means at least the destruction of the subject as an individual.
-We will have to think about how there could be a legitimate science of intimacy, rooted in the same operation of knowledge whereby consciousness reduces individual objects from out of the continuity of existence (reason!), but performing a very specific contrary operation on these objects, “reducing the reduction” and returning them (and with them, consciousness) to the intimacy of immanence.
-We might suggest that this contrary operation would find different applications in different fields of human experience– as with poetry in the field of language, which counters its initial use as meaning-producing and meaning-maintaining by consciously negating, dislocating, and dismissing all attributions of meaning in language– including to intimacy, which, in this sense, is meaningless.
+At stake here is the joining of consciousness and violence– not physical violence per se, but the violence to destroy the orders of alienation from inside out, which means at least the destruction of the subject as an isolated individual, cut off from communication with Being.
+We will have to think about how there could be a legitimate science of intimacy, rooted in the same operation of reason whereby consciousness “reduces” individual objects from out of the continuity of existence, but performing a very specific contrary operation on these objects, “reducing the reduction” and returning them (and with them, consciousness) to the intimacy of immanence.
+This contrary operation would find different applications in different fields of human experience.
+Poetry, for example, which operates in the field of language, would counter language as an instrument for producing and maintaining meaning by instead consciously negating, dislocating, and dismissing all static attributions of meaning in language.